casper-network/docs-archive/theory/abstract-consensus.rst

    -  both :math:`Y` and :math:`Z` are honest
    -  take :math:`m` = latest message of :math:`Y` (must be unique because :math:`Y` is honest)
-   -  take the intersection of :math:`panorama(m)` and :math:`Z–swimlane` - must contain at most one element, because :math:`Z` is honest - this is the “latest message” we are talking about
+   -  take the intersection of :math:`panorama(m)` and :math:`Z\_swimlane` - must contain at most one element, because :math:`Z` is honest - this is the “latest message” we are talking about

 -  **honest validator Y can see a honest validator Z voting for consensus value P** is when latest message of validator :math:`Z` that validator :math:`Y` can see is voting for :math:`P`